anestistsio/QuizApp/README.md

 * Scores per category are tracked so you can see each team's strengths.
 * At the end of the match a summary screen displays the winner and full statistics.

 The question database resides in Firebase Realtime Database.
-Each question has a `displayed` flag which is set to `true` once used so that questions are not repeated in a single game.
-A helper class resets these flags at game start.
+Question IDs that have already been shown in the current session are tracked locally using `ActivityDataStore` so multiple devices can read from the same database without interfering with each other.

 ## Architecture
 The project is written in Java using Android Studio and Gradle.
 Important components include: